The Greatest: My Own Story: Assessment

 Toni Morrison, who worked as an editor at Random House at the time, was reportedly "stunned" by the way Herbert Muhammad would constantly demand changes in the manuscript prepared by Durham.
-According to Morrison, Herbert's behavior during the preparation of this book, which included giving numerous threats, caused her anxiety.
-All rough language, including "locker-room" talk, was disallowed from being included in the book by Herbert.
+According to Morrison, Herbert's behavior during the preparation of this book, which included making numerous threats, caused her anxiety.
+All rough language, including wikt:"locker room talk", was disallowed from being included in the book by Herbert.
 Additionally, the changes in the manuscript demanded by Herbert involved the glorification of Herbert in that Herbert was deemed the main person responsible for Ali's rise.
 Morrison noted that "the gold medal story" in the book was specifically denied by Ali after the book's release.
 According to Morrison: "So he [Ali], in a sense, discredited the book in a way that was unfair to the stories he had told Richard in the first place or to the stories Richard may have invented to make a point."

 Nevertheless, Morrison thought "the book was more accurate than not."